Tournaments and Outreach

 The Martin Luther King Jr. Oratorical Contest

 Dr. Stephen Middleton created the Martin Luther King, Jr. Oratorical Contest in 2014.
 The MSU Speech & Debate Council joined as a partner running this contest in 2016.
 Contestants write and perform an original speech to be performed in front of judges.
 The goal of the speech is to celebrate the life of Dr. King or the legacy he left.
-The team is excited to co-host the 5th Annual MLK Contest Spring 2018.

 One of the goals of the MSU Speech & Debate Council is to spark discourse on the MSU Campus.
 Hosting political debates allows students to engage in public discourse, improve public speaking skills, and inform and persuade their fellow classmates.
 The Mock Presidential Debate, held in November 2016, was a huge success.
 By partnering with the Student Association, the Council hosted over 500 students and community members to watch a fair and balanced debate with three major political parties represented.
 Debaters were recruited from the College Democrats, the College Republicans, and the Young Americans for Liberty.
 The former mayor of Columbus, Jeffrey Rupp, moderated the debate and Starkville’s mayor, Parker Wiseman, gave an address.
 Audience members were even invited to submit their own wildcard questions for the participants to discuss.